Aggregates in Power BI visualizations

 Q: My field is numeric, why are my only choices Count and Distinct count?

-Q: I have a scatter diagram and I want my field to not aggregate.
+Q: I have a scatter chart and I want my field to not aggregate.
 How do I do this?

 A: Add the field to the Details bucket and not to the X or Y axes buckets.